easyctf/writeups-2014/230-failedxyz.md

 ### Part 4

 Most people found this first.
 In my [Twitch](http://twitch.tv/failedxyz) bio, I included a string "2*impossible".
 This refers to the Impossible Duet.
 Performing a Google search on `failedxyz impossible duet` brings us to [this recording](https://soundcloud.com/failedxyz/passacaglia).
+The recording has a link to sheet music, which was available at https://sites.google.com/site/fdetzl/impossible-duet.

+This site looks pretty innocent, but under the Sitemap view, there's a page called [Part 4](https://sites.google.com/site/fdetzl/part-4), which has the following contents:

+`Fish duet is pretty good too.
+You might want to know this: 5ktxaA0e8yaL5tvrXjfKjM4ZYGmgVtSvsS7yZoH9udI=`

 ## Flag